Secondtonumb/IF-MDD/README.md

 [![Example](./fig/IF-MDD_example.png)](https://secondtonumb.github.io/publication_demo/ICASSP_2026/index.html)

 **Update (2025-10-22):**
-We added a verbose CTC decoder that now outputs phonemes with corresponding timestamps.
+We added a new CTC decoder that now outputs phonemes with corresponding timestamps.
+For inference with timestamps, please refer [inference.py](./inference.py)

 **Update (2025-10-08):**
 We released the pretrained CTC checkpoint and an inference example.